9 results found

 Photo ID:211333Submit Correction

 Another shot of this maritime patrol Warwick.
 The large Leigh searchlight had been made retractable, necessitating the removal of the dorsal gun turret.
-As in the Wellington, the windows made no secret of the geodetic framework which was already obsolete.
+As in the Wellington, the windows revealed the geodetic framework which was already obsolete.
 Photo from: Nederlands Instituut voor Militaire Historie

 Registration / Serial:LM818